On the Theoretical Limitations of Embedding-based Link Prediction: Background

-We will say that a KGE is \emph{expressive} for a task under a certain condition (typically, a dimensionality bound on its parameters) if there exists a parameter setting that satisfies the task objective under that condition.
-Notice that any model expressive for \DRref or \SRref is also expressive for \RRref.
-Moreover, by setting a decision threshold (e.g., $\frac{\tau_+ + \tau_-}{2}$), we can repurpose a model for \DRref to a model for \SRref.
+We will say that a KGE is \emph{expressive} for a task under a certain condition (typically, \EKRem{a dimensionality bound on its parameters}\EK{a bound on the dimensionality $d$ of the embedding space}) if there exists a parameter setting that satisfies the task objective under that condition. \SBRem{Notice that any model expressive for \DRref or \SRref is also expressive for \RRref.
+Moreover, by setting a decision threshold (e.g., $\frac{\tau^+ + \tau^-}{2}$), we can repurpose a model for \DRref to a model for \SRref.}

-Several KGEs are fully expressive, but the underlying theoretical conditions are impractical for real-world datasets.
-For example, \Tucker is fully expressive for any graph when the embedding dimensions satisfy $d_e = |\cE|$ and $d_r = |\cR|$~\citep{balazevic_tucker_2019}, and \Complex achieves full expressivity with $d_e = d_r = |\cE||\cR|$~\citep{trouillon_knowledge_2017}.
-Such requirements are unrealistic for larger datasets (e.g., $|\cE| = 10^6$), making these theoretical guarantees not applicable in practice: typically, $d \ll |\cE|$ by several orders of magnitude.
-This severely limits the expressivity of KGEs, as we discuss next.